 Environmentally-friendly: This method of food processing do not require excessive water in the whole processing operation due to which excessive waste water as effluent and other pollutants are not produced which is a major problem in other methods of processing.

-Energy efficient: It works on optimum moisture content of the input ingredients which is comparatively lower than any other method of processing due to which the product do not require much of energy for final drying and finishing of the product.
+Energy efficient: It works on optimum moisture content of the input ingredients which is comparatively lower than any other method of processing due to which the product does not require much of energy for final drying and finishing of the product.

 Less space: The entire system of extrusion processing can be installed and operated efficiently in a smaller space.